 Finding a midwife in Hawai`i is usually done by word of mouth

 There is also the Midwives Alliance of Hawai`i: http://www.midwiveshawaii.com/ which gives a list of midwives on every island except for Kaua`i and Moloka`i.
-It gives great information about midwifery, what they provide, the different certifications of midwives and other great information.
+Also the Pacific Birth Collective is another wonderful resource: www.pacificbirthcollective.org.

 Midwifery will disappear if the majority of women no longer use midwives, support them and choose to have a midwife for your maternity care.